Generalized Devil's staircase and RG flows: Introduction

 One possible pattern behind the Riemann-Thomae function and the Devil's staircase is as follows.
-Let us consider some physical problem, for example the fractional quantum Hall effect (FQHE), and push the system into the particular limit in the parameter space (for FQHE this is the so-called ``thin torus limit'' -- see for example \cite{Tao2}).
-The system hosts some defects, and in the limit under consideration defects form a lattice (a Wigner crystal in the thin torus limit for FQHE).
-Consider now the propagation of a probe particle through the sample which can be investigated, for instance, by analysing its spectral density.
+Consider a physical problem, for example the fractional quantum Hall effect (FQHE), and push the system into the particular limit in the parameter space.
+For FQHE this is the so-called ``thin torus limit'' -- see for example \cite{Tao2}.
+The system hosts some defects, and in the limit under consideration defects form a lattice which is a Wigner crystal in the thin torus limit of FQHE.
+Consider now the propagation of a probe particle through the sample which can be studied, for instance, by analysing the spectral density.
 The modular $SL(2,Z)$ group acts in the parameter space of this system.
-The imaginary part of the modular parameter gets identified with some function of disorder, while the real part corresponds to the chemical potential for the topological charge relevant for the studied problem.
-The motion of the probe particle in the crystal of defects can be mapped onto the motion in the fundamental domain of $SL(2,Z)$ and the rearrangements of the lattice can be treated by the analysis of RG flow in the vicinity of transition points understood as points of bifurcations of the lattice.
-Generally speaking, from the probe particle viewpoint, the rearrangement of the lattice can be studied by varying the chemical potential of defects (or of their number).
+The imaginary part $\im \tau$ of the modular parameter $\tau$ gets identified with some function of disorder, while the real part $\re \tau$ corresponds to the chemical potential for the topological charge relevant for the studied problem.
+The motion of the probe particle in the crystal of defects can be mapped onto the motion in the fundamental domain of $SL(2,Z)$, and the rearrangements of the lattice can be treated by analyzing the RG flow in the vicinity of transition points which are identified with points of lattice bifurcations.
+Generally speaking, from the probe particle perspective, the rearrangement of the lattice can be studied by varying the chemical potential of defects (or of their number).